SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/notes.md

 | `log1p(y)` | Deterministic | Same `np.log1p()` transformation applied every run | No, only min/max printed for verification (sanity check) |

 **Effects on Training & Validation**
+- **Note:**
+  - We cannot compare absolute magnitudes between Phase 4 vs Phase 4.5, because the loss units are incompatible (raw-scale vs log-scale regression component).
+  - Even though both overall losses are scalar numbers, one phase includes a regression loss measured in MSE(raw), and the other in MSE(log), they’re not numerically comparable.
+  - We can however can claim behavioural improvement (faster convergence, earlier overfit point, improved stability).
 - **Early Training**:
   - Faster decrease in training loss for median-risk classification due to weighted loss.
   - Regression loss more stable because of log-transform.